nosebit/act/README.md

 |-- actfile.yml
 ```

-where actfile is defined like this:
+where actfile should be defined like this:

 ```yaml
 # actfile.yml